AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/onpremise-activation.md

 ## Create your password

 Once your account is created, you are sent an email from [!DNL "The Magento BI Team support@rjmetrics.com"].
 Use the link provided to access your [!DNL Commerce Intelligence] account so you can create your password.
 Go to your inbox and verify your email address.

 If you did not receive an email, [contact support](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/mbi-service-policies.html?lang=en).

    ![](../assets/create-account-4.png)

-After you create your account, you can add users to your new account.
-Admins can now be added using the **Invite User** option in your settings.
+ Once you have set your password and are logged into [!DNL Commerce Intelligence], you can log in and add other users to your new [!DNL Commerce Intelligence] account.
+When adding users, you can add admin users with appropriate permissions to complete the activation process.

    ![](../assets/create-account-5.png)

-1. Enter information about your store to set your preferences.
+1. Enter information about your store to set your store preferences.

    There is some information you need to gather before you can connect your database.
 You need this information when completing the [!DNL **Connect your Database**] setup.